What is a SOC 2 Gap Assessment

 An Overview of Bright Defense’s SOC 2 Compliance Services from Bright Defense Co-Founder, Tim Mektrakarn.

-Understanding the SOC 2 Framework
+What is the SOC 2 Framework?

 Service Organization Control 2, commonly referred to as SOC 2, is a recognized compliance framework standard for tech companies and service providers.
 Designed and regulated by the American Institute of CPAs (AICPA), SOC 2 ensures organizations manage and protect customer data.